Surgery

 You usually have an ETV under general anaesthetic.
 This means that you will be asleep and won’t feel anything.

 Your surgeon carefully makes a small hole into the skull.
-They put an endoscope through the hole and into the ventricles.
-The ventricles are spaces inside the brain filled with CSF.
+They put a neuroendoscope through the hole and into the ventricle.
+A neuroendoscope a long tube with a light and a camera at one end.
+This allows your doctor to see inside the brain and make the tiny hole inside the ventricles.

-Diagram showing where the ventricles are in the brain
+Diagram showing where the ventricles are in the brain.

 Possible problems with ETV